HM Prison Swansea

 HM Prison Swansea (Welsh: Carchar Abertawe EF) is a Category B/C men's prison, located in the Sandfields area of Swansea, Wales.
-The prison is operated by His Majesty's Prison Service, and is colloquially known as 'Cox's farm', after a former governor.
+The prison is operated by His Majesty's Prison Service.

 History

 Swansea is a Victorian prison built between 1845 and 1861 to replace former prison accommodation at Swansea Castle.
 Both male and female inmates were incarcerated there until 1922, at which point all females were transferred to Cardiff Prison.

 Execution site

 A total of 15 judicial executions took place at Swansea prison between 1858 and 1958.
 All of the condemned prisoners were hanged for the crime of murder.
 Their names, ages and dates of execution are: